 - Paper Structure

 This paper covers popular music in a global cultural context.
-Please contact the Department of Music, Theatre and Performing Arts' (email@example.com) office for a copy of the most recent paper profile.
+Please contact the School of Performing Arts' (email@example.com) for a copy of the most recent paper profile.

 - Teaching Arrangements